moritzkoerber/binary4fun/README.md

 ## Usage

-To start the game, run the following in the command line:
+To start the game, just run `binary4fun` in the command line:
 ```
-python3 -m binary4fun
+$ binary4fun
 ```

 ## Release History